PaddlePaddle/Paddle/doc/design/reader/README.md

 iterable = data_reader()
 ```

-Element produced for the iterable should be a **single** entry of data, **not** a mini batch.
+Element produced from the iterable should be a **single** entry of data, **not** a mini batch.
 That entry of data could be a single item, or a tuple of items.
 Item should be of [supported type](http://www.paddlepaddle.org/doc/ui/data_provider/pydataprovider2.html?highlight=dense_vector#input-types) (e.g., numpy 1d array of float32, int, list of int)

-An example implementation for single item data reader:
+An example implementation for single item data reader creator:

 ```python
 def reader_creator_random_image(width, height):